redpesk-core/afb-app-manager/doc/afm-user-daemon.md

  - ***%a***: appid

-   This is the application Id of the launched application.
+   Holds application Id of launched application.

    Defined by the attribute **id** of the element **<widget>** of **config.xml**.